UMass-UAS-Salt-Marsh/marshmap/README.md

 set_up_google_drive()
 ```

+## Processing sequence

+Here's a brief summary of the processing sequence.
+See the help for each function for details.
+An exmaple sequence will be created soon.
+Not all functions are fully implemented yet.

+1. `gather` gather the data from the source (either Google Drive or SFTP)
+2. `screen` build the flights database and open a web app to allow visually assigning quality
+   scores to each image.
+3. `derive` create derived images, such as NDVI (Normalized Difference Vegetation Index), upscaled
+   images, and canopy height estimates from the delta between early spring and mid-summer DEMs.
+4. `sample` sample images at points where we have field-collected data, creating a data table
+   for modeling.
+5. `fit` build statistical models of vegetation cover with random forest, Adaboost (planned), or
+   potentially other modeling frameworks and report model assessment.
+6. `assess` provide a model assessment.
+This is normally included in `fit`, but `assess` may be
+   called separately to assess the fit of a model built on one or more sites to other sites.
+7. `map` produce geoTIFF maps of predicted vegetation.

 ## Image naming

-UAS images (orthophotos, DEMs, and canopy height models) may be referred to in three different ways:
+UAS images (orthophotos, DEMs, canopy height models, and derived variables) may be referred to in
+three different ways:

 ### File name

 This is the file name assigned during image processing.
 Filenames usually encode the
 image's date, site, tide level, sensor, and type, for instance `19Aug22_OTH_Mid_SWIR_Ortho.tif` or
 `14Oct20_OTH_Low_Mica_DEM.tif`.
-Unfortunately file names are somewhat inconsistent, for instance,
+File names are somewhat inconsistent, for instance,
 the month may be `Sep` or `Sept`, years may be 2 or 4 digits, and some sensors are referred to by
 multiple names.
 Additionally, some filenames follow a wildly different pattern, such as
 `OTH_Aug2022_CHM_NoThin_5cmTriNN_NAD83.tif`, a canopy height model.
 Files are imported from the